-NUNAVUT HUMAN RIGHTS TRIBUNAL NOTES TO THE STATEMENT OF OPERATIONS FOR THE YEAR ENDED MARCH 31, 2015
+NUNAVUT HUMAN RIGHTS TRIBUNAL NOTES TO THE STATEMENT OF OPERATIONS FOR THE YEAR ENDED MARCH 31, 2017

-1. NATURE OF THE ORGANIZATION The Nunavut Human Rights Tribunal operates under the Human Rights Act of Nunavut.
-The purpose of the Tribunal is to a divide the
+1. NATURE OF THE ORGANIZATION

+The Nunavut Human Rights Tribunal operates under the Human Rights Act of Nunavut.
 The purpose of the Tribunal is to adjudicate over human rights issues arising in Nunavut.
 The Tribunal is a public agency and is exempt from income tax.
 The Tribunal's continued existence is dependent upon the continuing support from the Government of Nunavut.